RSS Feed Presence & Quality

 Beyond field presence, we validate well-formedness against the RSS 2.0 or Atom spec.
 The culprits we see most often: XML namespace errors, unescaped HTML in description fields, malformed date strings, and missing XML declarations.
 A syntactically invalid feed gets silently dropped by consumers -no error visible to you, the publisher.

-Why Your Publishing Speed Depends on This
+Why Does Your Publishing Speed Depend on RSS?

 RSS feeds are a real-time notification channel for AI indexing pipelines.
 Sitemaps tell crawlers what exists.
 RSS tells them what changed recently.
 Several major AI companies operate feed-based indexing systems that poll RSS feeds every 1-6 hours to detect new content faster than a full site recrawl.